melbaa/emotespamjs/README.md

 * It won't trigger from your own nick.
 * It will wait a few minutes between emotes.
 * It will not send anything if your have something typed in in the chatbox.
+* The code is split into a loader and payload for two reasons.
+It allows local configuration edits without changing the hosted version on the server.
+It allows the script to be debugged from the dev tools in the browser.

 # Install
 Scripts assumes you have Better Twitch TV (BetterTTV) installed.